qgis/QGIS-Documentation/docs/developers_guide/unittesting.rst

 --------

 Well that concludes this section on writing unit tests in QGIS.
-We hope you will get into the habit of writing test to test new functionality and to check for regressions.
+We hope you will get into the habit of writing tests to test new functionality and to check for regressions.
 Some aspects of the test system (in particular the :file:`CMakeLists.txt` parts) are still being worked on so that the testing framework works in a truly platform independent way.